 - Bad weather conditions

-Distracted driving is one of the most common causes of rear end collisions.
-Driver distraction causes slower reaction times, which means motorists may not notice cars ahead slowing or stopping.
+Distracted driving is one of the most common causes of rear-end collisions.
+Driver distraction creates slower reaction times, which means motorists may not notice cars ahead slowing or stopping.
 Driver negligence at stop signs or lights can also cause a driver to remove pressure from the brake.
 This allows the vehicle to roll forward into another car.

 Call 1-800-525-7111 today and let’s review your claim.

-Justice Counts for those injured in rear end accidents due to others’ negligence and we would love to help you if we can.
+Justice Counts for those injured in rear-end accidents due to others’ negligence and we would love to help you.